finoallafine21/sierpinsky_triangle/README.md

 - again, draw a point in the middle of the newly created point and a random corner point
 - repeat this multiple times
 - after a while you should be able to see the pattern of the Sierpinski Triangle

+# Code

+The code uses standard standard Python libraries to complete all calculations